compensated for their time

-The more you know about Dupuytren’s contracture, the better prepared you will be to have an informed discussion with your HCP about your condition.
-This brochure explains Dupuytren’s contracture, and offers information about XIAFLEX®.
+The more you know about Dupuytren’s contracture, the better prepared you will be to talk with the Hand Specialist about your condition.
+This brochure explains Dupuytren’s contracture and offers information about XIAFLEX.Download

-Important Safety Information for XIAFLEX®Do not receive XIAFLEX® if you have had an allergic reaction to collagenase clostridium histolyticum or any of the ingredients in XIAFLEX®, or to any other collagenase product.
-See the end of the Medication Guide for a complete list of ingredients in XIAFLEX®.
+Do not receive XIAFLEX if you have had an allergic reaction to collagenase clostridium histolyticum or any of the ingredients in XIAFLEX, or to any other collagenase product.
+See the end of the Medication Guide for a complete list of ingredients in XIAFLEX.